 Force as a vector quantity, equilibrium of point masses, Newton's laws, inertia, mass and weight.
-Nature of fundamental forces (contact forces and distant actions).
-Gravitational, muscular and frictional forces.
-Backbone loads.
-Pulleys and strings.
-Torque and equilibrium of rigid bodies, center of mass, stability of equilibrium, levers, skeletal muscles, equilibrium of parts of the human body.
+Nature of fundamental forces (contact forces and

 4. Work- Energy-metabolism

 Definitions of work, energy and mechanical energy.
 Isolated system.
 Principles of Thermodynamics.
 The human body as a heat engine and its energy needs, metabolism.